mirabarukaso/character_select_stand_alone_app/scripts/python/thumb-generator/README.md

 1. Test and verify with models above before raise an issue
 2. No LORA is allowed
 3. Assist tags should not more than 4
-4. Post in a `code` or `table` format list with small case
+4. Post `character name` in a `code` or `table` format list with small case

 ## Prompts and Configuration
+Simply select `checkpoint` or `diffusion` for all default settings below.

 ### Common
-Seed: 42 or 1024 or 12345
+Seed: 42 or 1028 or 12345
 Width: 768
 Height: 1152